 If you decide to live in a single-family home, there may be a chance that you may have to pay for repairs yourself.
 It's always important to consider what type of maintenance support your landlord offers if something breaks or a drain clogs.

-The art of social media and the internet is that many rental properties now have reviews.
+Thanks to the art of social media and the internet, many rental properties now have reviews.
 It never hurts to check your prospective rental building's reviews to see what you're getting into.
 The best way to do this is through Google or Yelp.

-Social media platforms like Twitter, Facebook, or Tiktok can also act as great reviewing tools.
-Use forums or discussion websites to also inquire about any rental property recommendations or dissuasions.
+Social media platforms like Twitter, Facebook, or TikTok can also act as great reviewing tools.
+Use forums or discussion websites to also inquire about any rental property recommendations or discussions.

 Depending on where you're moving to, it might be advantageous to consider moving during a specific month or season.
 Many cities experience a higher demand for tenants when the winter comes or the school year ends.